The business owner’s worst enemy is between their ears

 In both the art and the business worlds, the difference between the amateurs and the professionals is simple: The professionals know they’re winging it.
 The amateurs pretend they’re not. ~ Amanda Palmer, The Art of Asking

 There’s a voice I hear all too frequently.
-I might be taking the stage at a speaking gig, or walking into a client’s office, or sitting down in front of my computer to write an article, when in the back of my mind I hear a voice that says, “What do you think you are doing?
+I might be taking the stage at a speaking gig, walking into a client’s office, or sitting down in front of my computer to write an article, when in the back of my mind, I hear a voice that says, “What do you think you are doing?
 Do you even know what you are doing?
 No. You don’t…” It can go on for some time.
 This voice is critical of my appearance; it talks about how I’m getting my own needs met, how I should have studied more in school…It knows all the buttons to push.
-I keep thinking that after 15 years of working with small business owners that The Voice will subside, but it doesn’t.
+After 15 years of working with small business owners, I keep thinking that The Voice will subside, but it doesn’t.
 It just finds new places to attack!

 It turns out I’m not the only one who hears The Voice.
 There are many names for it.
 Steven Pressfield calls it, The Resistance.
 Amanda Palmer calls it The Fraud Patrol.
 No matter what you call it, The Voice — that tape that runs in your head that is constantly accusing you of not being good enough — is pretty universal.
 Anytime I “put myself out there”, any time I take a risk and offer my services, in business, or in life, that voice will be there to meet me.

-The only way that I know to find out if I can do something, is to try to do it.
-Can I give a presentation about content marketing, at a content marketing conference that’s somehow new and relevant?
+The only way that I know to find out if I can do something is to try to do it.
+Can I give a presentation about content marketing at a content marketing conference that’s somehow new and relevant?
 Well, I did it.
 As it turned out, the talk went well, and the slides have over 100,000 views!
-Can I work with business partners who are also siblings, or who are married, or who used to be married and now are divorced(?!?)… Each of these situations has different and unique challenges; but I’ve been in them all.
+Can I work with business partners who are also siblings, or who are married, or who used to be married and now are divorced(?!?)… Each situation has different and unique challenges, but I’ve been in them all.
 Do I have bumps and bruises to show for it?
 Sure.
-But mostly I have ammunition I can use against The Voice the next time it tries to tell me I can’t do something.
-I have proof that I can, and have done, a lot of things.
+But mostly, I have ammunition I can use against The Voice the next time it tries to tell me I can’t do something.
+I have proof that I can and have done a lot of things.

-But even if I do something a lot; even if I think I’m pretty good at that thing… the next time, something is always different.
-I’m speaking in front of a bigger audience; I’m dealing with new people, new challenges; business changes… I can never get so good that The Voice doesn’t find a window through which it can hurl an onslaught of accusations and attempt to undermine my confidence.
+But even if I do something a lot, even if I think I’m pretty good at that thing… the next time, something is always different.
+I’m speaking in front of a bigger audience, dealing with new people, new challenges, business changes… I can never get so good that The Voice doesn’t find a window through which it can hurl an onslaught of accusations and attempt to undermine my confidence.

-The thing I can’t do — the thing I must not do — when I hear The Voice, is play it safe.
-I can’t start to shy away from the new stuff, or take only the speaking gigs I’ve done before.
+The thing I can’t do — the thing I must not do — when I hear The Voice is playing it safe.
+I can’t start to shy away from the new stuff or take only the speaking gigs I’ve done before.
 I can’t look for easy work.
 I need to go looking for the hard challenges.
 The projects that scare me (at least a little).
 When I’m scared, I know I’m learning.
 The world is changing, and I have to change with it.
 I don’t like that, but it’s true.
-Staying relevant, maintaining my ability to make a difference for clients, means that I keep pushing my boundaries, that I keep learning.
+Staying relevant, and maintaining my ability to make a difference for clients, means that I keep pushing my boundaries and that I keep learning.